NEW ZEALAND - The North Island 6 or 10 Days

 • The Bay of Islands - a subtropical paradise with golden beaches and lush native bush.
 Its stunning scenery and more

-than 144 islands create an easy-to-reach water playground for boating, big-game fishing, sailing, snorkeling, paddleboarding, kayaking, and more.
+than 144 islands create an easy-to-reach water playground for boating, big-game fishing, sailing, snorkelling, paddleboarding, kayaking, and more.

 • The most popular towns to stay in are: <Paihia> <Russell> and <Kerikeri>